Pristine Streams Petition

 Clean, clear pristine rivers and streams in Texas support the state’s vibrant tourism and recreation-based economies and contribute known value to the lands that surround them, both public and private.
 Wastewater is the last thing we need in our remaining pristine streams.

-If the petition is accepted, the stream segments shown in dark blue would be protected from further degradation due to wastewater discharge.
+If proposed new rules are accepted, the stream segments shown in dark blue would be protected from further degradation due to wastewater discharge.
 Map by Robin Gary, Wimberley Valley Watershed Association.

 Explore affected stream segments